Erdbeerli/Project_repo/README.md

 4.	denn no de output
 5. Inkl. das machinelearning zügs: Clustern (gruppen von Pflanzen etc.) bi de Pflanze wär no en option als machine Learning
 6. Video Production

+IMPORTANT:
+whenever you download a library do not forget to write it down in the "requirements.txt" file!!!